-Southern Idaho and eastern Oregon are home to many birds of prey, or raptors (e.g., hawks, eagles, falcons and owls).
+Southern Idaho and eastern Oregon are home to many birds of prey, or raptors (hawks, eagles, falcons, owls, etc.).
 This region also is home to Idaho Power customers who count on us to safely and reliably deliver power.

-Our service area includes habitat vital to birds of prey.
-For example, southwestern Idaho’s Morley Nelson Snake River Birds of Prey National Conservation Area protects raptor habitat.
+Our service area includes vital raptor habitat such as Idaho’s Morley Nelson Snake River Birds of Prey National Conservation Area.

 Protecting Birds of Prey

 In 1972, we partnered with Morlan “Morley” Nelson, a well-known birds of prey expert, to study eagles and powerline electrocutions.
 Much of this work was detailed in the 1980 film Silver Wires, Golden Wings.

 Today, we work with the Avian Power Line Interaction Committee (APLIC), a group of utilities and agencies who work to reduce risks to wildlife from powerlines.
 U.S. Fish and Wildlife Service and state wildlife agencies to manage our power poles and lines to protect birds of prey.

 Our Avian Protection Plan

 Our Avian Protection Plan guides our efforts to protect raptors and other large birds while boosting power reliability.